GeoFSflyer/GeoFS-BlueAngels-F16mod-/README.md

 # Scripts
 These scripts are used by the GeoFS Blue Angels to improve their flying.
 Install the browser extension Tampermonkey to manage these scripts easily.

+Developer documentation for the scripts [can be found here](Scripts/README.md).

 ## Flight recorder
 This addon allows you to record your flight and play it back while recording a new flight.
 This way you can record formation flights and practise formation flying.
-It is in beta, and tested only with the F-18 so far, so expect some bugs.

 Installation: [add this script](https://raw.githubusercontent.com/ArjanKw/GeoFS-BlueAngels/refs/heads/main/Scripts/geo-fs-flight-recorder.js) to Tampermonkey, or execute it in Developer Console.

-Use it by clicking the Flight Recorder button in the top right, opening this panel:
+Use it by clicking the REC button in the bottom left, opening this panel:

 ![Flight Recorder](Images/scripts/FlightRecorder.png)